8snit/Spike.DataflowJournaler/README.md

 # DataflowJournaler

-a file-based journaling component using TPL Dataflow
+a file-based Journaler using TPL Dataflow

 ### Introduction

-Spike of a simple component conceptionally similar to an [EventStore](https://www.geteventstore.com/) or just the [Log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) which is able to
+Spike of a simple journaling component conceptionally similar to an [EventStore](https://www.geteventstore.com/) or just the [Log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) which is able to

-- persist any (with Json.NET serializable) object to the filesystem in the form of a timebased event and
+- persist any (with Json.NET serializable) object to the filesystem in the form of a timestamped event and
-- replay all these persisted events within a certain time range.
+- replay all these persisted events for reprocessing.

 ### This Project